Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Empirical Study on the Knowledge Intensity of Kernel Elements

-To investigate the knowledge intensity of each kernel element, we accumulate the sensitivity scores of the weight elements at the same location across both the channel and kernel dimensions as follows:
+To investigate the knowledge intensity of each kernel element, we accumulate the sensitivity scores of the kernel elements at the same location across both the channel and kernel dimensions as follows: